sdoboli/Lab8_CSC16_S21/README.md

-# Lab 1 - Primitive Data Types
+# Lab 2 - If/loops

 ## Preliminary steps: